When it comes to electricity production, 200 Watt solar panels are the best compromise between size, power output, and price.

 Laptop (90W) | 3 | 270 |

-- Avoid local shadowing (trees, buildings)
+- Avoid local shadowing (trees, buildings).

-- Clean your solar panel every month
+- Clean your solar panels monthly.

-- Avoid using “flexible solar panels” glued on top of your roof, they overheat
+- Avoid using “flexible solar panels” glued on top of your roof — they overheat.

 Is a 200-Watt Solar Panel Enough For My Boat?